-(b) The Informal Resolution Process.
+B. The Informal Resolution Process.

-- (i) The Mediation; The Presiding Officer.
-When the Complaint is to be resolved according to the informal resolution process, there will be a mediation overseen by the Title IX Coordinator or a Deputy Title IX Coordinator. - (ii) Notice of the Mediation.
-The Title IX Coordinator will provide concurrent written notice to the alleged victim and the Respondent, setting forth the date, time and location of the mediation.
+i.
+The Mediation.
+The Presiding Officer.
+When the Complaint is to be resolved according to the informal resolution process, there will be a mediation overseen by the Title IX Coordinator or a Deputy Title IX Coordinator.

-- (iii) No Contact Prior to Mediation.
-The parties may not contact each other outside of the mediation, even to discuss the mediation. - (iv) Attendance.
+- ii.
+Notice of the Mediation.
+The Title IX Coordinator, or Deputy Title IX Coordinator, will provide concurrent written notice to the alleged victim and the Respondent, setting forth the date, time, and location of the mediation. - iii.
+No Contact Prior to Mediation.
+The parties may not contact each other outside of the mediation, even to discuss the mediation. - iv.
+Attendance.
 Both the alleged victim and the Respondent are expected to attend the mediation.
-If either party fails to appear at the mediation, and such party was provided proper notice of the mediation as set forth above, then absent extenuating circumstances, the Title IX Coordinator may either direct that resolution of the Complaint be determined according to the formal resolution process set forth above, or if the alleged victim fails to appear without good cause, dismiss the Complaint.
+If either party fails to appear at the mediation, and such party was provided proper notice of the mediation as set forth above, then absent extenuating circumstances, the Title IX Coordinator, or Deputy Title IX Coordinator, may either direct that resolution of the Complaint be determined according to the formal resolution process set forth above, or if the alleged victim fails to appear without good cause, dismiss the Complaint.

-(v) The Mediation.
+v.
+The Mediation.

-- 1) The Alleged Victim's Rights.
-During the mediation, the alleged victim may: - (a) Confront the Respondent in the presence of, and facilitated by, the Presiding Officer. - (b) Communicate his or her feelings and perceptions regarding the incident and the impact of the incident (either by communicating directly with the Respondent or by communicating indirectly with the Respondent through the Presiding Officer), and/or - (c) Relay his or her wishes and expectations regarding protection in the future. - Resolution.
+- 1. The Alleged Victim's Rights.
+During the mediation, the alleged victim may: - a.
+Confront the Respondent in the presence of, and facilitated by, the Presiding Officer. - b.
+Communicate his or her feelings and perceptions regarding the incident and the impact of the incident (either by communicating directly with the Respondent or by communicating indirectly with the Respondent through the Presiding Officer), and/or; - c.
+Relay his or her wishes and expectations regarding protection in the future. - 2.
+Resolution.
 During the mediation, the Presiding Officer will attempt to facilitate the parties' resolution of the Complaint.
 If the mediation results in a resolution between the parties and the Title IX Coordinator finds the resolution to be appropriate under the circumstances (giving consideration to the extent to which the resolution will protect the safety of the alleged victim and the entire University community), the informal disciplinary procedure will be concluded and the Complaint will be closed.
-If the parties are unable to reach a resolution, the formal resolution process outlined in Article V of this Policy will promptly commence. - (vi) Privacy and Disclosure.
+If the parties are unable to reach a resolution, the formal resolution process outlined in Article V of this Policy will promptly commence. - vi.
+Privacy and Disclosure.
 In order to comply with FERPA and Title IX and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the informal resolution process is not open to the general public.
 Accordingly, documents prepared in anticipation of the mediation (including the Investigative Report and the Notice of Mediation) and other information introduced at the mediation may not be disclosed outside of the mediation, except as may be required or authorized by law.